REPUBLIC OF CAMEROUN

 Biya should have faced re-election in 2002, but in 1998 he amended the Constitution to extend his term until 2004.
 Legislative elections in 2002 were again boycotted by the opposition.
 Biya was comfortably re-elected in 2004.
 Opposition parties contested the 2007 legislative elections (for which no figures have been published), but won only 27 seats out of 180.
 Hostility to Biya's corrupt and authoritarian rule has fuelled a secessionist movement in the territory of the former British Cameroons, which now suffers repression on top of incompetent government.

 President Biya's party, the Cameroun People's Democratic Movement (RPDC), dominates national politics.
 Other parties are the Social-Democratic Front, the National Union for Democracy and Progress (UNDP) and the Democratic Union of Cameroun.
-In 2008 the National Assembly amended the constitution to allow Biya, who is 76, to stand for re-election in 2011.
+In 2008 the National Assembly amended the constitution to allow Biya to stand for re-election in 2011, and he was duly re-elected with 78% of the vote.